New Employee Training: What to do and what not to do

 What are the types of employee training?

-there are several types and methods of employee training; traditional ones and modern ones.
+There are several types and methods of employee training; traditional ones and modern ones.
 Although classroom training and hands-on training are rather older methods, they are still used today in modified forms.
 More modern approahes to employee training include e-learning, simulation training, and mentoring/coaching.

 How can I track employee training?